It’s only used by customer service teams, right?

 So, who else can benefit from customer service software?

 One example is the IT department.
 If your tech support teams have a first and a second line for support, then you could use ticket management to handle internal requests.

 Marketing teams, too, can take full advantage of the customer service software.

-We’ve all heard that customer service is an extension of marketing.
+We've all heard the phrase that "customer service is an extension of marketing".
 And this applies to the technology, too.
 The SuperOffice marketing team have been using SuperOffice Service as part of our marketing tech stack for years.
 We’re not the only company to do so, either.

 While writing this article, I discovered research from Bluewolf, a CRM consultancy firm, that found more than three-quarters (77%) of marketers are using customer service software features to boost marketing ROI.